Japan

 • Slurping your noodles is okay and even expected

-Check out this guide on how to plan a trip to Japan!
+Check out my guide on how to plan a trip to Japan!